About Cape Roger Curtis

 Recreational Potential

-The beaches and trails on the western side of the property have unsurpassed recreational potential, for hiking, picnicking, swimming, kayaking, and diving.
-The Cape Roger Curtis lands are seen as the destination jewel in the “Cove to Cape” Greenway concept: the backbone of Bowen's “Island of Walks” vision.
+The beaches and trails on the western side of the property had unsurpassed recreational potential, for hiking, picnicking, swimming, kayaking, and diving.
+The Cape Roger Curtis lands were seen as the destination jewel in the “Cove to Cape” Greenway concept: the backbone of Bowen’s “Island of Walks” vision.